stonepros/stone/doc/stonefs/posix.rst

 clients or not.
-NFS may also "tear" the results of concurrent writers as client data may not even be flushed to the server until the file is closed (and more generally writes will be significantly more time-shifted than CephFS, leading to less predictable results).
+NFS may also "tear" the results of concurrent writers as client data may not even be flushed to the server until the file is closed (and more generally writes will be significantly more time-shifted than StoneFS, leading to less predictable results).

 However, all of there are very close to POSIX, and most of the time applications don't notice too much.
 Many other storage systems (e.g.,